-Technically speaking, workstations are comprised of a variety of hardware, such as high-end x86 Intel CPU (either the Core i or Xeon), AMD CPU and NVIDIA GPU.
+Technically speaking, workstations are comprised of a variety of hardware — such as the high-end x86 Intel CPU (either Core or Xeon), AMD CPU, and NVIDIA GPU.
 They often run on Linux or Windows.
-For facial recognition, a configuration like this would work well to run and manage multiple live video streams in a single workstation.
+For facial recognition, any of these configurations can successfully run and manage multiple live video streams in a single workstation.

-Workstations used for building security and surveillance will be best installed on-premise so you can directly connect them to devices via the intranet (internal network).
-In these environments, there will be tens to hundreds of cameras performing facial recognition throughout a single building, plant or campus, all communicating back to the workstation.
-The intranet guarantees security, with all image and video feeds controlled and staying within the organization’s firewall.
+Workstations used for security and surveillance are best installed on site and directly connected to devices via the intranet (internal network).
+This setup allows tens to hundreds of cameras performing facial recognition throughout a single building, plant, or campus to communicate back to the workstation.
+The intranet guarantees security, with all image and video feeds controlled within the organization’s firewall.

-In addition to security, intranet networks provide benefits for workstation performance.
-Many surveillance cameras run 1080p video streams, which takes about 2-8mbps of bandwidth.
+In addition to security, intranet networks provide other benefits for workstation performance.
+Many surveillance cameras run 1080p video streams which use 2 to 8 Mbps of bandwidth.
 High-speed intranets are capable of meeting such high bandwidth requirements.

-When designed optimally, on-premise workstations are able to decode large amounts of data in real-time.
+When optimally designed, on-premises workstations can decode large amounts of data in real time.
 This is one of the most important factors to consider.
 Surveillance cameras encode video streams into H.264 (AVC) or H.265 (HEVC) codec for transmission.
 AI vision algorithms then decode the compressed video stream into raw video buffers.
-By adding GPUs into any workstation, they are able to decode all of this data in real-time.
+Workstations with GPUs are able to decode this data in real time.
 Many GPUs can decode more than 40 video streams simultaneously.
-GPUs by NVIDIA in particular can accelerate AI algorithms to run on top of decoded video buffers, offering unmatched runtime performance and computing capacity.
+GPUs by NVIDIA can accelerate AI algorithms to run on top of decoded video buffers, offering unmatched runtime performance and computing capacity.

-It is most common for a server to be deployed in the cloud when the use case has devices, such as mobile phones, send in images or videos for facial recognition.
+It is common for servers to be deployed in the cloud when use cases involve devices such as mobile phones, or transmitting images or videos for facial recognition.

 For most on-premise installations where you need to monitor tens to hundreds of surveillance cameras, a workstation-grade configuration is best.

-Here are examples of configurations well suited to perform facial recognition, as well as other AI vision algorithms, for multiple surveillance camera channels and feeds.
+These configurations are well suited for facial recognition and other AI vision algorithms for multiple surveillance camera channels and feeds.
 Supermicro™ makes workstations that match these popular configurations.
-They typically include up to four GPU cards in a singular framework, enabling them to handle hundreds of video channels, especially when using a fully optimized facial recognition algorithm, like FaceMe®.
+They typically include up to four GPU cards in a singular framework, enabling them to handle hundreds of video channels, especially when using a fully optimized facial recognition algorithm like FaceMe®.

-For optimal performance, we recommend using the Quadro GPU series, such as the Quadro RTX 6000/8000, or the newly released NVIDIA RTX A6000.
-If budget is a constraint, the Quadro RTX 5000 is a more affordable solution.
-However, it cannot handle as much traffic or video channels as the higher-level models.
+For optimal performance we recommend using the Quadro GPU series, such as the Quadro RTX 6000/8000, or the NVIDIA RTX A6000.
+If budget is a constraint, the Quadro RTX 5000 is a more affordable solution but it cannot handle as much traffic or as many video channels as the higher-level models.
 The Quadro RTX 6000 and Quadro RTX 8000 have similar performance for facial recognition.
-When we tested on our VH model for FaceMe®, both provided 340fps.
+When we tested on our VH model for FaceMe, both provided 340fps.
 The Quadro RTX 5000 supported 220fps.
-The highest performing GPU is the RTX A6000, which outperforms all – delivering 410fps.
+The highest-performing GPU is the RTX A6000 with 410fps.

 Other viable options include the GeForce series GPU, such as the RTX 3090.
-While offering high performance for a low cost, they are not designed to support 24/7 use and only have a one-year warranty.
-For these reasons, the Quadro series offers better options.
-All Quadro series GPU card frameworks are well designed.
-They come with fans and do not require strict temperature or humidity control.
+While offering high performance at a low cost, they are not designed for 24/7 use and only have a one-year warranty.
+For these reasons the Quadro series offers better options.
+All Quadro series GPU card frameworks are well designed and have fans so they do not require strict temperature or humidity control.
 They are flexible and easier to deploy in nearly any facility, from smart offices to factories to commercial buildings.

 Because server-grade configurations are housed in data centers and server rooms, temperature and humidity must be controlled.
-GPUs often include fans to help exhaust heat to maintain high performance for heavy workloads.
-However, passive cooling cards, like the Tesla V100 or T4, are completely fanless.
-Instead, they are built with a heat sink.
-They require systems that provide good air flow through the heat sink to ensure the GPU operates within thermal limits.
-Fanless GPU with passive cooling is best for server and data center environments.
+GPUs often include fans to help exhaust heat and maintain high performance for heavy workloads.
+However, passive cooling cards like the Tesla V100 or T4 are completely fanless.
+Instead, they are built with a heat sink that requires good air flow to ensure the GPU operates within thermal limits.
+Fanless GPUs with passive cooling are best for server and data center environments.

-The number of servers and GPUs needed to best run facial recognition depends on how many transactions per second are required during peak hours.
-Think about the user base, including the number of daily active users, as well as frequency.
-We tested the FaceMe® VH model and found the T4 was able to support facial recognition for 192fps with the GPU temperature well controlled.
+The number of servers and GPUs needed to run facial recognition depends on how many transactions per second are required during peak hours.
+Consider the user base, including the number of daily active users as well as frequency.
+We tested the FaceMe VH model and found the T4 was able to support facial recognition for 192fps with the GPU temperature well controlled.

-To save on server computation power, we suggest moving workloads from the server to the edge.
+To save on server computation power, we suggest moving some workloads from the server to the edge.
 For example, you could run face detection on the edge and face recognition on the server.
-This split frees up server power — only requiring it to process image frames that contain a face in it.
-You could also have face detection, face template extraction and anti-spoofing on the edge, handled entirely by high-end smartphones (such as Android phones using Snapdragon).
-The server would only need to handle face extraction for lower-end to middle-end smartphones (like legacy iPhones).
+This split frees up server power — only requiring it to process frames that contain a face.
+You could also have face detection, face template extraction, and anti-spoofing on the edge for high-end smartphones (such as Android phones using Snapdragon).
+Then the server would only need to handle face extraction for lower-end to middle-end smartphones (like legacy iPhones).

-As we outlined in our in-depth article, Facial Recognition at the Edge - The Ultimate Guide 2021, it can be challenging to design a good facial recognition system running on a high performance workstation or PC with GPU (or VPU).
-There are dozens of concurrent video streams running between CPU, GPU and memory over the system bus.
-If not properly implemented on the system architecture, even the strongest facial recognition algorithms will be slow.
-The system architecture should always minimize the data flow between CPU, GPU and memory.
+ystem architecture should always minimize the data flow between CPU, GPU, and memory.
+As outlined in our in-depth article, Facial Recognition at the Edge - The Ultimate Guide 2022, it can be challenging to design a good facial recognition system.
+With dozens of concurrent video streams running between CPU, GPU, and memory, even the strongest facial recognition algorithms will be slow if not properly implemented.

-FaceMe® has optimized system architecture through several iterations to ensure it delivers the absolute best performance.
-For example, on a single workstation, FaceMe® with NVIDIA RTX A6000 can handle 340-410fps (the exact number may vary depending on which FaceMe® facial recognition model is used).
-This is equivalent to handling 25-41 concurrent video channels (each with 10fps) per GPU, an outstanding cost-performance offering.
-The following table shows the performance for facial recognition of a handful of popular GPUs that we tested with our latest model:
+FaceMe has an optimized system architecture that ensures the highest performance.
+For example, on a single workstation FaceMe with NVIDIA RTX A6000 can handle 340 to 410fps (the exact number may vary depending on which FaceMe facial recognition model is used).
+This is equivalent to handling 25 to 41 concurrent video channels (each with 10fps) per GPU, an outstanding cost-performance offering.
+The following table lists the facial recognition performance of several popular GPUs that we tested with our latest model:

 * Tested with 1080p image, each image contains one face.

-The two most common OS for servers and workstations are Windows and Linux.
-Both have unique pros and cons that you should consider before deciding which is right for you.
-One of the first items to look at is which applications, or SDKs, you plan to use.
-A good facial recognition algorithm, like FaceMe®, supports both Linux and Windows – providing equal functionality and performance for each.
-This grants you much more flexibility to plan and manage your platforms.
+The two most common OSes for servers and workstations are Windows and Linux.
+Both have unique pros and cons to consider before deciding which is right for you.
+It is important to consider which applications, or SDKs, you plan to use.
+A good facial recognition algorithm, like FaceMe, supports both Linux and Windows — granting more flexibility to plan and manage your platforms.
 Let’s take a closer look at each.

-Linux is most often used for server-grade configurations.
-It’s a popular choice because there are no license fees.
-It’s open source, reliable and stable – able to operate 24/7.
-Linux is also easier to control and manage.
-We highly recommend it.
+Linux is a popular choice because there are no license fees.
+It is most often used for server-grade configurations.
+It’s open source, reliable, stable, and able to operate 24/7.
+Linux is also easy to control and manage — we highly recommend it.

-Of the Linux variations, Ubuntu is the most popular, with Debian and Red Hat following close behind.
-Ubuntu is well liked because it’s easy to set up Docker, which is the most popular container deployment and management platform.
+Of the Linux variations, Ubuntu is the most popular (with Debian and Red Hat following close behind).
+Ubuntu is well liked because it’s easy to set up Docker, the most popular container deployment and management platform.

-Windows is a dominant desktop OS.
-Many IT teams are much more familiar with it than Linux.
+Windows is the dominant desktop OS, and many IT teams are more familiar with it than Linux.
 If this the case for your business, choosing a server that runs Windows is a good option.
-In addition, if you want your system to run other Microsoft applications, such as Exchange, Microsoft SQL or Active Directory, it will be smart to keep the OS consistent.
-This will make it much easier to write, develop and maintain all application components on the server.
+In addition, if you want your system to run other Microsoft applications, such as Exchange, Microsoft SQL, or Active Directory, it will be smart to keep the OS consistent.
+This will make it much easier to write, develop, and maintain all application components on the server.

-There are several considerations when building a workstation that best suits your specific needs for facial recognition.
-When evaluating options, one of the most important things is to understand the use case and performance needs, as well as where you want the workstation to live – either on-premise or the cloud.
+There are several factors to consider when building a workstation to suit your specific facial recognition requirements.
+When evaluating options, one of the most important things is to understand the specific use case and performance needs, as well as where you want the workstation to live: either on-premises or in the cloud.

-Once you think you have the right build and design in mind, we recommend conducting proof of concept (POC) projects before the application is installed for real-time and real-life use.
-This way you can understand any improvements that need to be made and adjust before launching fully.
+Once you think you have the right build and design in mind, we recommend conducting proof-of-concept (POC) so you can make improvements and adjustments before fully launching.